juliankmazo/geir-dashboard/README.md

 This procces is made every 120 minutes.
 You can change this cron job in the `cron.yaml` file.
 ### Viewing the information
-When the user make a request to `/`, the application query all the information about the objects to the ndb database and it render it with Jinja2 in the dashboard.
+When the user make a request to `/`, the application query all the information about the objects to the ndb database and it'll render it with Jinja2 in the dashboard.

 ## Structure
 ```